 Two things stand out about these placements.
 First, we place all of our students in research-oriented academic positions.
 This is the objective of all Ph.D. programs, but only few achieve this objective.
 Second, we have a number of placements at prestigious institutions (e.g., Chicago, Columbia, MIT, NYU, Wharton).
 Only a few prestigious institutions hire in any given year.
 A placement at one of these institutions means our student was one of the best candidates on the job market in that year.

 The Quality of the Faculty

-For over a decade, our faculty has ranked as one of the most productive and influential in the discipline of Marketing.
-They have been ranked in the top five in research productivity in every study that has been conducted since 1985.
+For several decades, our faculty has ranked as one of the most productive and influential in the discipline of Marketing.
+They have been ranked in the top ten in research productivity in every study that has been conducted since 1985.
 They have consistently ranked in the top five in editorial review board representation.
 Our faculty members have won awards for best article of the year in Marketing Science, Journal of Marketing Research, the Journal of Consumer Research, and the Journal of Marketing.
 You are encouraged to investigate the publications of the faculty who have research interests consistent with your own.